Cody Bellinger Was Already Good. Then He Changed His Swing.

 That problem went away when the Dodgers hired Van Scoyoc to be their major league hitting coach in November, replacing the more traditional Turner Ward.
 Van Scoyoc became the third Wallenbrock understudy to be hired as a major league hitting coach last offseason, joining Tim Laker (Seattle Mariners) and Johnny Washington (San Diego Padres).
 Another, former big leaguer Brant Brown, was hired by the Dodgers to be their “hitting strategist” last season.

-Freese, who’s been with four MLB clubs, likes the trend of outside coaches become insiders.
+Freese, who’s been with four MLB clubs, likes the trend of outside coaches becoming insiders.
 He told me during the Dodgers’ recent swing through Pittsburgh that this is an important evolution in coaching.

 “Especially as hard as the pitching is getting, especially if you are a younger guy in a developmental stage, I don’t think we talk about how important who is developing them is,” Freese said.
 “I think a lot of teams talk about ‘We are going to develop, we are going to develop, we are going to rebuild.’
 Well, who you have around your players matters.
 You have to make sure you have the right people around the entire organization to get the most out of your players.
 Especially young guys.
 What [Brown and Van Scoyoc] bring is exactly what teams need.”